Unmatched (board game): Gameplay

 Before the game starts, players each choose a fighter and select a battle map for the match.
 Players are free to mix fighters and maps from different sets.
 During a game of Unmatched, players take turns using a combination of cards and actions to move their fighters around the map, attack opponents and perform other actions.
 Players win by reducing every opposing fighter to zero health.
 The game can be played one-on-one, two-on-two, or as a free-for-all.
 Most fighters also have one or more sidekicks, represented by plastic tokens, which are able to move around the board, attack, and defend.
 Each map is divided up into color-coded zones, which are used to determine whether a ranged attacker has line of sight to an enemy, and also when resolving some card effects.
 Combat is resolved by declaring an attack against a fighter that is either adjacent to your character or within line of sight for ranged attackers.
 The attacker chooses an attack card and plays it face down.
 If the defending player chooses to defend and has a defense card available, they may play it facedown.
 Attack and defense cards are then revealed.
 If the attack value is higher than the defense value, the target of the attack takes the difference in damage.
 If the attack deals no damage, the defender is considered the winner of that combat.
 Attack and defense cards may have additional abilities that resolve as soon as they're revealed, before damage is assigned, or after damage is assigned.

-Adventures
+Unmatched Adventures

-In March 2023, Restoration Games announced the first Adventures set, "Tales to Amaze", which will feature two villains (Mothman and Martian Invader) for a cooperative play adventure, which will allow for a whole new way to play the game.
-Another Adventures set featuring the Teenage Mutant Ninja Turtles fighting off Shredder and Krang.
-Shredder and Krang are only available with a preorder of Tales to Amaze TMNT.
+In March 2023, Restoration Games announced the first Unmatched Adventures set, Tales to Amaze, which features two villains (Mothman and Martian Invader) along with a host of minions for a cooperative play adventure, which allows for a whole new way to play the game.
+There are six villain minions in Tales to Amaze: Jersey Devil, Ant Queen, Blob, Skunk Ape, Loveland Frog, and Tarantula.
+All of the villains function by turning over a card from their deck to see what attack or defense they play.
+After a successful Kickstarter, the game is now available on Restoration Games website.